HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-The use of hreflang tags on secondary pages has x-default (7.3%) and en (English, 7.1%) as the most common values.
+The use of hreflang tags on inner pages has x-default (7.3%) and en (English, 7.1%) as the most common values.
 When the values are broken down between mobile and desktop, we get 8.0% for desktop and 7.3% for mobile for x-default, and 8.0% for desktop and 7.1% for mobile for en.

-Desktop usage is slightly higher than mobile for most hreflang values on secondary pages.
+Desktop usage is slightly higher than mobile for most hreflang values on inner pages.
 The differentials are quite small.
 With the exception of fr, the other hreflang values (de, es, en-us, it, ru, en-gb, pt) have usage below 3.0% and show a degree of concentration in the most common values.

-As for distribution, the use of hreflang tags on secondary pages is similar to that found on home pages.
+As for distribution, the use of hreflang tags on inner pages is similar to that found on home pages.
 The x-default and en lead in adoption in both categories and underscores their global reach.
-Their percentages are lower on secondary pages, which implies that hreflang implementation is generally prioritized on home pages.
+Their percentages are lower on inner pages, which implies that hreflang implementation is generally prioritized on home pages.

-### Content Language usage (HTML and HTTP header)
+### Content language usage (HTML and HTTP header)

 While search engines like [Google](https://developers.google.com/search/docs/specialty/international) and [Yandex](https://yandex.ru/support/search-results/?service=webmaster&query=hreflang) only employ hreflang tags, others also use the [content-language attribute](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Language), which can be implemented in two ways: